top of page

 -Voluntarily participate in the National Scrapie Program

--Have never had any cases of inmfectios abscesses (CL)
+-Have never had any cases of infections abscesses (CL)

--Only wam does after kidding, and otherwise when necessary
+-Only worm does after kidding, and otherwise when necessary

--Purchase from other breeders that follow similar herd health proacticies.
+-Purchase from other breeders that follow similar herd health practices

 -Test all incoming animals, as applicable